 Skin cancer is diagnosed by removing all or part of a skin growth and examining its cells under a microscope.
 It can be treated by a number of methods depending on the type of cancer, its stage of growth, and its location on your body.

-You may or may not have had previous reason to learn about it, but even still, you probably could have guessed that skin cancer comes in several different forms.
+You may not have had previous reason to learn about it, but even so, you probably could have guessed that skin cancer comes in several different forms.

 Skin Cancer: The Most Common Types

 The good news is that we’ve gotten quite good at treating most forms of skin cancer—the trick is early detection.
 Here are the three most common types of skin cancer: